Morita Station

-Morita Station (森田駅, Morita-eki) is a railway station on the Hokuriku Main Line in the city of Fukui, Fukui Prefecture, Japan, operated by the West Japan Railway Company (JR West).
+Morita Station (森田駅, Morita-eki) is a railway station on the Hapi-Line Fukui Line in the city of Fukui, Fukui Prefecture, Japan, operated by the Hapi-Line Fukui.

 Lines

-Morita Station is served by the Hokuriku Main Line, and is located 105.8 kilometers from the terminus of the line at Tsuruga.
+Morita Station is served by the Hapi-Line Fukui Line, and is located 59.9 kilometers from the terminus of the line at Tsuruga.

 Station layout

 The station consists of two unnumbered opposed side platforms connected by a footbridge.
-The station is staffed.
+The station is not staffed.